 555-GRAND-4U

-(Note: Vanity numbers are completely unnecessary… I only mention it here to illustrate that it's a good idea to have two separate phone numbers – one for each function of your business.)
+Note: Vanity numbers are completely optional… I only mention it here to illustrate that it's a good idea to have two separate phone numbers, one for each function of your business.

 And again, since you already own the domain www.grandriverland.co, your email address could be name@grandriverland.co.

-As you can see – with a registered trade name, you can refer to your business with one name or the other, and to the outside world, it effectively looks like two different companies with no apparent connection – even though everything is flowing through the same bank account and is reported as one entity on the same tax return.
+As you can see, with a registered trade name, you can refer to your business with one name or the other.
+To the outside world, it effectively looks like two different companies with no apparent connection, even though everything is flowing through the same bank account and is reported as one entity on the same tax return.

 Using the Right Name